 - a.
-Encourage the intensification of residential activity within the Commercial Central City Business Zone by enabling a range of types of residential development with an appropriate level of amenity by including: - i. provision for outdoor living space and service areas; - ii. screening of outdoor storage and service areas; - iii. separation of balconies or habitable spaces from internal site boundaries; - iv. prescribed minimum unit sizes; and - v. internal noise protection standards.
+Encourage the intensification of residential activity within the Commercial Central City Business Zone by enabling a range of types of residential development with an appropriate level of amenity by including: - i. provision for outdoor living space and service areas; - ii. screening of outdoor storage areas and outdoor service space; - iii. separation of balconies or habitable spaces from internal site boundaries; - iv. prescribed minimum unit sizes; and - v. internal noise protection standards.